thoughtspot/thoughtspot.github.io/_complex-search/change-the-view.md

 change the view of your answer:

 1. View your answer.
-2. Click **Change Visualization**.
-3. Select either table or a chart type.
+2. Select either table or a chart type.

    ![]({{ site.baseurl }}/images/toggle_between_views.png "Toggle between the two views")